dtudk/pythonsupport-page/docs/install/windows/manual.rst

 Step 1: Install Miniconda
 --------------------------

-First thing you need to do is download Miniconda.
+The first thing you need to do is download Miniconda.
 This is done by going to `this website  <https://docs.anaconda.com/miniconda/index.html#latest-miniconda-installer-links>`_, and downloading the appropriate installer for your system.
-Under the title "Latest Miniconda installer links", you will see different installers where you will have to download the correct one.
+Under the title "Latest Miniconda installer links", you will see different installers where you will have to download the Miniconda3 Windows 64-bit, as shown bellow.
-Here you need to click and download Miniconda3 Windows 64-bit.

 .. image:: /menu/images/windows-fully-manual-miniconda.png
     :width: 400